bbmokhtari/django-translations/docs/contribution.rst

 http://localhost:8000/sample/continent/1/

-This API endpoint is used to show a chosen continent and its countries and cities.
+This API endpoint is used to show a certain continent and its countries and cities.

 *****